Lubchenco-Menge Laboratory

 SArah Sellke

-As a second year PhD student, I am broadly interested in how climate change impacts the intertidal community and what this means for the future of this community as a whole.
-I am also interested in how restoration and other human applied solutions can mitigate these impacts.
-My research focuses on understanding the biotic and oceanographic processes that influence recruitment in tropical rocky intertidal ecosystems.
+I’m a 4th year PhD student and I am broadly interested in how climate change impacts the intertidal community and what this means for the future of this community as a whole.
+My thesis research focuses on understanding the biotic and oceanographic processes that influence recruitment in rocky intertidal ecosystems.
+For one of my projects, I work with scientists at the Smithsonian Tropical Research institute to understand the importance of predation and upwelling in driving tropical intertidal invertebrate recruitment.
+My other projects focus on understanding intertidal kelp recruitment on the Oregon Coast.
+I use observational studies to look at spatial and temporal patterns in kelp recruitment.
+I also have an experiment that looks at the impact of shade on the growth rate of juvenile kelp.
 I received my undergraduate degree in Ecology from Seattle Pacific University, studying chemical communication among sea anemones under stress, as well as productivity in lakes in the San Juan Islands.
-Before graduate school, I worked in stream restoration near Seattle, WA.
+Before graduate school, I worked in stream restoration near Seattle, WA, as well as cancer research.
 In my spare time you can find me exploring outside, reading a good book, or spending time with my dog.

 Picture